Edward H. Arnold and Jeanne Donlevy Arnold Grant Program

 Another purpose of the grants is to encourage students to take advantage of unique internship opportunities that will provide valuable, résumé-boosting experience.
 Previous recipients have secured exciting internships in Delaware, Harrisburg, Pittsburgh, Nashville, Washington, D.C., Florida, and Spain.

-Funds are awarded through a systematic process overseen by Dr. Ann Damiano, senior associate dean of academic affairs, and the Arnold Grant Selection Committee, which includes faculty representatives from the three major academic divisions.
+Funds are awarded through a systematic process overseen by Dr. Marc Harris, associate dean of academic affairs, and the Arnold Grant Selection Committee, which includes faculty representatives from the three major academic divisions.
 Dr. Erica Unger, assistant professor of biology, represents the natural sciences; Dr. Kshama Harpankar, assistant professor of economics, represents the social sciences; and Dr. Justin Morell, assistant professor of music, represents the humanities.

 The experiential learning grants fund:

 - Independent summer student research or scholarly projects

 Award ranges for each of the three categories are as follows:

 - Student-faculty research projects can request grant funding in the range of $3,000 to $10,000 each.

 - Independent student research project proposals can request from $500 to $3,000 each.